CryptoBlockTeam/NCBComplexToken/README.md

-# OrangeBlockLab OBL Complex Token
+# NewCryptoBlock NCB Complex Token

-This is implementation of ERC20 OBL complex token.
+This is implementation of ERC20 NCB complex token.

 Implementation supports also following protections:
 - Pause and Unpause transfers